-If you have some accumulated corpus with you, then you may invest that in post office monthly income scheme, Senior citizen saving scheme or bank fixed deposits to generate comfortable, safe and secure monthly income.
+If you have some accumulated corpus with you or receive an annual bonus, then you may invest that in post office monthly income scheme, Senior citizen saving scheme, or bank fixed deposits to generate comfortable, safe, and secure monthly income.
 You may also buy the immediate annuity plan for them.
-(Read : 6 ways to generate regular income out of savings)
+(Read: 6 ways to generate regular income out of savings)

-If Parents are independent, getting a decent pension along with interest income, are adequately insured under government sponsored schemes and has no liability as such, then also it does not excuse you from your responsibility.
 Many times it has been seen that pension may not be enough or may only be enough for the basic expenses.
-So in this scenario you have to support your parents, to help them achieve their desires.
+So in this scenario, you have to support your old age parents, to help them achieve their desires.

 Please understand that in any financial arrangement, Intention matters more than resources.
-There are some more aspects to support parents besides generating regular income for them like making bank accounts joint, reviewing of Nominees, being in touch with doctors, getting regular health check-up, arranging a caretaker, a driver , streamlining the financials etc. which is very much required when we are involved in financial planning for parents.
+There are some more aspects to support parents besides generating regular income for them like making bank accounts joint, reviewing of Nominees, being in touch with doctors, getting regular health check-up, arranging a caretaker, a driver, streamlining the financials, working on Power of attorney, etc. which is very much required when we are involved in financial planning for parents.

-But to start with work on to improving the communication which will give you solution to all you ask for.
+But to start with, you have to work on improving the communication which will give you a solution to all you ask for.

 How do you find my views on generating retirement income for parents?
 I would love to learn your experiences on this.
 Do share in the comments section below.